 - By Item Set

-Click Start to launch a debug job in the Director.
-The Director will start the job process locally on your machine and the Visual Studio extension will attach the Visual Studio debugger to this job.
+Click Start to launch a debug job in the Runtime.
+The Runtime will start the job process locally on your machine and the Visual Studio extension will attach the Visual Studio debugger to this job.
 The debugger will stop on any breakpoints it hits during execution.

 We hope this article gave you a good impression of the benefits of the migFx Visual Studio extension.
 It is intended to give you a hand in driving the work with the actual engines generated on the basis of the migFx Studio mapping and help you be more productive.